Factors Affecting Report Performance

 Naturally, some of these performance factors are “environmental,” that is, pretty much outside of the report developer’s control.
 Others, however, are not, and the smart report developer should be aware of these factors and use them to her or his advantage to create reports that perform efficiently and that don’t place undue burden on the system.

-Prior further elaborating on the major performance factors our recommendation is to go through some main points regarding the reporting inner workings and principles.
+Prior to further elaborating on the major performance factors our recommendation is to go through some main points regarding the reporting's inner workings and principles.

 Report Processing stages

-2. Processing data: Once the raw data is fetched from the data source, the reporting engine uses it to create an OLAP cube.
-Its dimensions are build according to Group Definitions for the report and contained Data Items.
+- Processing data: Once the raw data is fetched from the data source, the reporting engine uses it to create an OLAP cube.
+Its dimensions are built according to Group Definitions for the report and contain Data Items.
 Measures are calculated from all expressions.
 This is repeated for every DataSource in the report definition.

-4. Render the report to the desired media, perform paging and calculate page aggregates.
+- Render the report to the desired media, perform paging, and calculate page aggregates.

 Environmental reporting performance factors and suggestions:

-Report processing and rendering are memory intensive operations.
+Report processing and rendering are memory-intensive operations.
 The OLAP cube, constructed from the raw data, is kept in memory during the report life cycle.
 This may be a reason for out-of-memory exceptions, especially when the process that renders the report is run in 32-bit mode.
 The rendering performance is also affected by the CPU power and the available memory.
-Obviously, the faster the hardware, the better.
-For data- and layout-intensive reports, we would suggest a minimum of a dual core processor with at least 2 GB of RAM.
+The faster the hardware, the better.
+For data- and layout-intensive reports, we would suggest a minimum of a dual-core processor with at least 2 GB of RAM.
 Network traffic bandwidth also impacts performance.

 Handling a Large Workload